mbarker84/css-irl/src/pages/wrapping-up-2018.md

 With the recent news that Microsoft Edge will use the Chromium rendering engine in future, there’s all the more reason to support a truly independent browser and resist a monopoly.
 Jeremy Keith urges us all to [get behind Firefox](https://adactio.com/journal/14608).

+### Tailwind

+Earlier this year the Mud team decided to adopt utility-first CSS – specifically the framework [Tailwind](https://tailwindcss.com).
+After six months or so of using it, I can definitely see the benefits, and on the whole it was the right approach for us to adopt as a team.
+That’s not to say I’m an advocate for a utility-first approach in every situation, and there are certain drawbacks to counteract the positives.
+I’ll share my thoughts in a post in the next few weeks.
+In the meantime, here’s a [great article by Sarah Dayan](https://frontstuff.io/in-defense-of-utility-first-css) that breaks down why utility-first CSS is worth considering.

 ### Personal achievements in 2018

 It’s been an exciting year for me personally.
 I spoke at four events, and published 20 articles, including two articles for [CSS Tricks](https://css-tricks.com/) – a major life goal!
 In November the writing took a bit of a dip as I spent the month learning React.
 (I took Wes Bos’s [React for Beginners](https://reactforbeginners.com/) course, which I thoroughly recommend.)
 In December I started a new job at [Ordoo](https://ordoo.co.uk/).
 I’m really excited to have the chance to work on a product and have a lot of creative input, as well as putting my new found React knowledge into practice!